 TTL realize landscaping is vital to the aesthetics of any project and is generally typical for residential construction.
-The owner and design team should be made aware that placing large bushes and trees adjacent to the pavements may contribute to future distress.
-Vegetation shall be design and placed at least thirty (30) inches away from edge of pavement.
-Vegetation placed in landscape beds adjacent to the structure should be limited to plants and shrubs that will not exceed a mature height of about 3 to 4 feet.
-Large bushes and trees that will generally exceed these heights should be planted at a reasonable distance away from pavements so their canopy or "drip line" does not extend over the pavement when the tree reaches maturity.
+The owner and design team should be made aware that placing large bushes and trees adjacent to the structures and pavements may contribute to future distress.
+Vegetation placed in landscape beds adjacent to the structure should be limited to plants and shrubs that will not exceed a mature height of about three (3) to four (4) feet.
+Large bushes and trees that will generally exceed these heights should be planted at a reasonable distance away from structures and pavements so their canopy or "drip line" does not extend over the structure when the tree reaches maturity.